 - A 1914 Lord & Burnham glass greenhouse

 True to Wyck’s history and emphasis on environmental sustainability, the Home Farm is managed entirely with chemical-free methods.
-We combine the use of hand-powered tools and techniques (similar to those that would have been used in a traditional kitchen garden) with more contemporary production methods in order to demonstrate how to easily grow food in a small, urban space.
+We combine the use of hand-powered tools and techniques (similar to those that would have been used in a traditional kitchen garden) with more contemporary production methods to demonstrate how food can be grown in a small, urban space.

 The Home Farm plays a key role in educating both children and adults in our local, urban community.
 Although we no longer host a weekly farmers market, the farm offers an experiential, outdoor classroom and safe green-space for local children and adults to learn about history, farming, and environmental science throughout all four seasons.